nattibd/nattibd/README.md

- 🔭 I'm Natyra DeGraffenreid,I’m currently a student at Level Up In Tech!
+ 🔭 I'm Natyra,currently a student at Level Up In Tech!

  🌱 I’m currently studying for DevOps Engineer!